Justhiro55/Kioku/README.md

 - `Kioku: Import from Markdown` - Import deck from markdown file
 - `Kioku: Create Cards from Current Markdown File` - Quick import from open file
 - `Kioku: Export to Markdown` - Export deck to markdown
+- `Kioku: Import Deck from URL` - Import from GitHub Gist or markdown URL
+- `Kioku: Share Deck (Copy to Clipboard)` - Share deck for Gist creation
 - `Kioku: Export to CSV` - Export all cards
 - `Kioku: Import from CSV` - Import cards from CSV
 - `Kioku: Import from JSON` - Import cards from JSON